folio-org/folio-spring-support/README.md

 inventory-storage.instance.item.get
 ```

+### Storing system user parameters in DB vs in memory

-We also create a new table `system_user_parameters` to persist user credentials.
-If your module
+If your module supports DB (i.e. there is a dataSource bean) we will create a new table `system_user_parameters`
-supports caching than it will be automatically applied for the `system_user_parameters` table.
+to persist user credentials caching is also supported if it is enabled by the module.

+If DB is not supported, then credentials are stored in memory.

 ### System user naming convention